pnp/cli-microsoft365/docs/docs/cmd/todo/task/task-add.md

 `--debug`
 : Runs command with debug logging

-## Remarks

-!!! attention
-    This command is based on an API that is currently in preview and is subject to change once the API reached general availability.

 ## Examples

 Add a task with title _New task_ to Microsoft To Do tasks list with the name _My task list_